Procrastination in Business – Is it good?

 Procrastination in business can be a protective measure that holds you back when you’re uncertain about the results you’ll get.
 It sometimes proves to be worthwhile if the right lessons or resources come your way in due time.
 However; when what’s at stake is important to the success of your company it’s advisable to push forward.

 A good first step can be finding someone or a few people who’ve successfully tackled this type of challenge before.
 I’ve found that solving most business problems doesn’t involve rocket science.
-In fact, I’ve never found a business problem that needed rocket science to solve it.
+In fact, I’ve never found a business problem that needed rocket science as part of the solution.